Skyyo/android-template/README.md

 * Always attempt to document complex code blocks, custom views, values that represent "types" in network responses, logical flows, etc.
 * Remember to set the ```recyclerView``` adapter to ```null``` in ```onDestroyView()```, in cases where free memory is preffered over single adapter initialization.
+* Remember to optimize internet traffic using HEAD requests where makes sense.

 # Continuous integration & pull requests
 * Template already has a few GitHub Actions workflows included.
 Please ensure you're passing the checks locally, before opening pull request.
 To do that, either run commands in the IDE terminal, or setup a github hook.
 Commands are: ```./gradlew ktlintFormat```, ```./gradlew detektDebug```. <b>Request a review only after the CI checks have passed successfully</b>.